 d) Require you to attend Family Conferences;

-a) Require you to clean up the graffiti;
+a) Make you clean up the graffiti;

 b) Make you pay money to the person whose property you did the graffiti on;

 c) Give you a fine as high as $2,500 (the amount of the fine will depend on the circumstances).